How to Write a Dissertation | A Guide to Structure & Content

-A dissertation or thesis is a long piece of academic writing based on original research, submitted as part of a doctoral, master’s, or bachelor’s degree.
+A dissertation or thesis is a long piece of academic writing based on original research, submitted as part of an undergraduate or postgraduate degree.

-For example, dissertations in the humanities are often structured more like a long essay, building an overall argument to support a central thesis, with chapters organised around different themes or case studies.
+Dissertations in the humanities are often structured more like a long essay, building an argument by analysing primary and secondary sources.
+Instead of the standard structure outlined here, you might organise your chapters around different themes or case studies.

-If in doubt about how your thesis or dissertation should be structured, always check your department’s guidelines and consult with your supervisor.
+Other important elements of the dissertation include the title page, abstract, and reference list.
+If in doubt about how your dissertation should be structured, always check your department’s guidelines and consult with your supervisor.

 The very first page of your document contains your dissertation’s title, your name, department, institution, degree program, and submission date.
 Sometimes it also includes your student number, your supervisor’s name, and the university’s logo.
 Many programs have strict requirements for formatting the dissertation title page.